Course : Clinical Practicum I

 General Requirements of the Clinical Portfolio:

-- Daily performance- evaluations-the student will have a daily performance evaluation completed and signed by the clinical preceptor every day when the student is in clinic-no exceptions!
-Any category noted as NI will be addressed by the clinical chair.
+3. Daily performance- evaluations-the student will have a daily performance evaluation completed and signed by the clinical preceptor every day when the student is in clinic-no exceptions!
+The clinical chair will address any category noted as NI.

-- The Director of Clinical Education will review clinical documentation completed on Trajecsys throughout the clinical rotation to ensure adequate progress is made toward clinical practicum objectives.
-Formal feedback will be provided to each student at a minimum of every two weeks of rotation via Trajecsys.
+7. The Director of Clinical Education will review clinical documentation completed on Trajecsys throughout the clinical rotation to ensure adequate progress is made toward clinical practicum objectives.
+Feedback will be provided to each student throughout the clinical rotation via Trajecsys.

-Each student must complete and submit 3 task analysis papers.
-The task analysis may be done on any of the commonly ordered modalities assigned for completion during Clinical Practicum I. This assignment may be typed or hand written (scanned for submission), no formal format required.
-The completed assignment must be turned in via D2L Dropbox by Nov.
-8th via D2L Dropbox.
+Each student must complete and submit three task analysis papers.
+The task analysis may be done on any of the commonly ordered modalities assigned for completion during Clinical Practicum I and may be done on one patient or separate patients.
+This assignment may be typed or hand written (scanned for submission), no formal format required.
+The completed assignment must be turned in via D2L Dropbox by Oct.
+23rd via D2L Dropbox.

 Task Analysis Format: